ansys/pymapdl/doc/source/user_guide/hpc/launch_mapdl_entrypoint.rst

-PyMAPDL automatically sets MAPDL to read the job configuration (machines, number of CPUs, memory, etc) which allows MAPDL to use all the resources allocated to that job.
+PyMAPDL automatically sets MAPDL to read the job configuration (machines, number of CPU, memory, etc) which allows MAPDL to use all the resources allocated to that job.